 (65) “35 Years of Chicago Gang Evolution”, by Br.
 Jim Fogarty, Brothers and Sisters of Love, Chicago, IL.
 GRANT PARK.
 Ts: 18; 29; 30.

 (112) “Prosecution of a Participation in a Criminal Gang Case From Inception to Conviction”, by Maggie Koch, Assistant Prosecuting Attorney, Lucas County Prosecutor’s Office, Toledo, OH; Nicholas Bocik, Toledo Police Department, Toledo, OH.
-ERIE.
+WASHINGTON PARK 2.
 Ts: 1; 21.

 10:00am - 12:00pm: